- Oops!Something went wrong.Please try again later.

 What About Dividends?

-It is important to consider the total shareholder return, as well as the share price return, for any given stock.
-Whereas the share price return only reflects the change in the share price, the TSR includes the value of dividends (assuming they were reinvested) and the benefit of any discounted capital raising or spin-off.
+As well as measuring the share price return, investors should also consider the total shareholder return (TSR).
+The TSR is a return calculation that accounts for the value of cash dividends (assuming that any dividend received was reinvested) and the calculated value of any discounted capital raisings and spin-offs.
 So for companies that pay a generous dividend, the TSR is often a lot higher than the share price return.
-As it happens, Bryn Mawr Bank's TSR for the last 5 years was 49%, which exceeds the share price return mentioned earlier.
+As it happens, Bryn Mawr Bank's TSR for the last 3 years was -31%, which exceeds the share price return mentioned earlier.
 This is largely a result of its dividend payments!

 A Different Perspective

 Investors in Bryn Mawr Bank had a tough year, with a total loss of 21% (including dividends), against a market gain of about 21%.
 However, keep in mind that even the best stocks will sometimes underperform the market over a twelve month period.
 Longer term investors wouldn't be so upset, since they would have made 2%, each year, over five years.
 It could be that the recent sell-off is an opportunity, so it may be worth checking the fundamental data for signs of a long term growth trend.
 I find it very interesting to look at share price over the long term as a proxy for business performance.
 But to truly gain insight, we need to consider other information, too.
 Consider risks, for instance.
 Every company has them, and we've spotted 1 warning sign for Bryn Mawr Bank you should know about.

 If you like to buy stocks alongside management, then you might just love this free list of companies.
 (Hint: insiders have been buying them).